htefera/MLSystemsQualityEvaluation/README.md

 # Objective
-The thesis's goal is to investigate, comprehend, and experiment in order to increase user trust in open-source machine learning systems.
-We examined and experiment to answer the research question.
-We evaluated quality of 17 classification algorithmsfrom Spark ML, Keras, and Scikit-learn to detect or minimize ML bugs at an early stage before a model is deployed.
+The thesis objecitve is to answer the following question to build user trust in using open-source ML systems.

 * How users of machine learning systems, including practitioners, researchers, and members of society, can gain confidence in using and deploying machine learning software And how should open-source ML software systems be tested?
 * How much confidence do users realistically have in publicly-available machine learning systems to build and deploy ML applications using classification algorithms?